 Break down your various production goals into monthly or quarterly increments.
 This is an efficient way to track your progress and determine whether you need to make any adjustments to your plan.
-Set up a document that outlines your monthly/quarterly production goals and split those goals into specific categories.
+Set up a document outlining your monthly/quarterly production goals and split those goals into specific categories.
 As the year progresses, compare those goals to your results.
 This will give you an organized and detailed overview of your growth.
 Aside from production and revenue, consider the other goals you’d like to achieve over the next year.
 Do you want to target new markets?
 Or bring on new employees?
 Outlining any operational, administrative, or non-specific goals is an important part of staying focused on the big picture.

 Establish a Marketing Budget

-Make a list of the different marketing activities you use or would like to explore in 2019; web development, seminar marketing, community events, lead gen, etc. Now, assign a dollar amount you feel comfortable spending on each.
+Make a list of the different marketing activities you use or would like to explore in the new year; web development, seminar marketing, community events, lead gen, etc. Now, assign a dollar amount you feel comfortable spending on each.
 This won’t be a concrete budget, as changing trends and results will likely call for periodic adjustments.
 But it will give you a foundation on which to build your overall plan of attack.
 Plus, you can start the year off with a better idea of the returns you would like to see from each investment.

 Personal & Professional Development